 1. Competency-Based (Behavioural) Interviews

+Ask about real-life past experiences as predictors of future success.
 Example: “Tell me about a time you had to manage conflicting priorities.
 What did you do, and what was the result?”
+This style digs into actual behaviour, not hypothetical answers.

 2. Situational Interviews

+Pose hypothetical, job-related scenarios and assess the candidate’s thought process.
 Example: “What would you do if a client demanded a rushed timeline that would compromise quality?”
+Useful for roles that require critical thinking or frequent decision making.

 3. Life Theme Interviews

-Explore broader life patterns and how they align with your organizational values or success models.
+Explore broader life patterns and how they align with your organisational values or success models.
+Best used when long-term cultural fit or motivation is a key factor.

-4. Puzzler/Technical Questions
+4. Puzzler / Technical Questions

-Example: “Walk me through how you’d troubleshoot an equipment breakdown on a tight deadline.”
+Test industry knowledge and mental agility with job-specific or logic-based challenges.
+Example: “Walk me through how you would troubleshoot an equipment breakdown on a tight deadline.”

 Add Structure for Objectivity

-Use a set list of core questions for each candidate
+• Using a set list of core questions for each candidate

-Take notes during or immediately after the interview
+• Taking notes during or immediately after the interview

-Involve multiple interviewers and compare observations
+• Involving multiple interviewers and comparing observations

 Structured interviews produce more reliable, fair, and legally defensible hiring decisions.